 Principles and laboratory experiments in x-ray diffraction, scanning electron microscopy, transmission electron microscopy, thermal analysis, etc. (Fall only)

 MSE J421/J521 Light Metals (3 cr) WSU MSE 421

 Principles behind the physical metallurgy of the light metals Al, Mg, Ti, Be; discussion of characteristics and applications of alloys based on these metals.
 Additional projects/assignments reqd for grad cr.
 Recommended Preparation: MSE 313.
 (Spring, Alt/yrs)

 Engineering aspects of corrosion and its control presented in ways of importance to a practicing engineer.
 Topics include corrosion economics, detecting and monitoring corrosion, regulations, specifications, safety.
 Emphasis on corrosion monitoring and corrosion fundamentals: chemical and electrochemical reactions; chemical and electrochemical equilibria-including Pourbaix diagrams; electrochemical kinetics.
 Selection and use of materials, from stainless steels to plastics.
 Failure analysis.
 Additional projects/assignments reqd for graduate credit.
-(Fall only)
+Coordinated lecture-lab periods.

 MSE J427/J527 Ceramics Materials (3 cr)

 Crystallography, ceramic crystal structures, phase diagrams, phase transformation; mechanical properties, thermal properties, electrical and magnetic properties.
 Additional projects/assignments reqd for graduate credit.
 Recommended Preparation: MSE 313.

 MSE 432 Fundamentals of Thin Film Fabrication (3 cr)

 Physical deposition, chemical deposition, post deposition process, film characterization, and film properties.
 (Spring only)